 Do I Want to Be a Lawyer?

-While this seems like an obvious question, you should take some time to truly think about this one.
+While this seems like an obvious question, you should take some time to think about this one truly.
 A law degree isn’t a multipurpose degree.
 You shouldn’t spend the time and money on law school if you don’t want to practice law.
 Read some cases and look at the different kinds of law specializations.
 Are you still interested?
 If you’re even a little bit hesitant, you should rethink law school, especially as a non-traditional student.

 Do I Have Time to Study for the LSAT?